omidfarhang/omid.dev/content/posts/2010-03-22-screenshots-of-the-latest-twitter-phishing-attack.en.md

 lang: en
 category: techblog
 ---
-Today there's a phishing run underway in Twitter, using Direct Messages (&#8220;DMs&#8221;).
+Today there's a phishing run underway in Twitter, using Direct Messages (“DMs”).
 These are private one-to-one Tweets inside Twitter.

 The messages look like these: